tiepdotme/serenade-wind/_posts/2020-03-18-project-slocum-part-3.md

 Roughly 30-years later, I find myself in the same position as Beth when she wrote this passage.
 It is also encouraging to see her journey as I have put faith in launching myself into a new life with no guarantees.
 I am putting faith in our future sailing vessel, in Andrew and in myself.

-# A never-ending series of extreme highs and lows
+# Extreme highs and lows

 ## Voyaging Life